-- Hourly energy demand data shows that most economies are back to seasonal demand trends with above-average temperatures possibly leading to excess energy usage amid increased air conditioning usage. - In the case of Mexico however, energy demand remains around 5% below its 2018-19 avg. which may reflect a continued idling of economic activity, unlike 'normal' demand levels in Brazil, which is expected to lead the major Latin American economies in economic performance this year.
+- Hourly energy demand data shows that most economies are back to seasonal demand trends with below-average temperatures possibly leading to a decrease in energy consumption amid lower air conditioning usage (in Ontario and the US Midwest). - In the case of Mexico however, energy demand remains consistently below its 2018-19 avg. which may reflect a continued idling of economic activity, unlike 'more normal' demand levels in Brazil, which is expected to lead the major Latin American economies in economic performance this year.